profile picture

-Acquiring a home is the largest transaction some of us could ever encounter.
-Whether it's where you raise your family, a seasonal vacation home or one of many rentals, purchasing real property is an involved financial transaction that requires multiple people working in concert to make it all happen.
+A home purchase can be the largest transaction some could ever consider.
+It doesn't matter if a main residence, a seasonal vacation home or a rental fixer upper, purchasing real property is a complex financial transaction that requires multiple people working in concert to make it all happen.

-The majority of the participants are very familiar.
-The most known person in the transaction is the real estate agent.
-Then, the lender provides the money needed to bankroll the deal.
-And the title company makes sure that all details of the transaction are completed and that a clear title passes to the buyer from the seller.
+Most of the people involved are very familiar.
+The real estate agent is the most recognizable entity in the transaction.
+Then, the lender provides the money required to finance the exchange.
+And ensuring all areas of the transaction are completed and that the title is clear to pass from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who makes sure the property is worth the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Di Cicco & Associates will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first duty at Di Cicco & Associates is to inspect the property to ascertain its true status.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the shape a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the property.
+To determine the true status of the property, it's our duty to first conduct a thorough inspection.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the condition a typical buyer would expect them to be.
+To make sure the stated size of the property has not been misrepresented and document the layout of the home, the inspection often requires creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.

 Replacement Cost

-Here, we use information on local construction costs, labor rates and other elements to calculate how much it would cost to construct a property nearly identical to the one being appraised.
-This value often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where we use information on local construction costs, labor rates and other factors to calculate how much it would cost to construct a property comparable to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Sales Comparison

-Appraisers are intimately familiar with the neighborhoods in which they appraise.
+Appraisers get to know the subdivisions in which they work.
 They thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property in question.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject property.

 Valuation Using the Income Approach